demisto/content-docs/docs/tutorials/tutorial-playbook-TIM-EDL.md

 2. Customize a playbook that is triggered by the feed to process the indicators and determine which are legitimate.

-3. Define a feed-triggered job that runs every time indicators are ingested to the feed.
+3. Define a feed-triggered job that runs every time indicators are ingested by the feed.

 4. Review the indicators and determine with which tags each indicator should be tagged.